-Service Type: Supports for Participant Direction Service Name: Supports Broker Services
+Service Type: Supports for Participant Direction

+Service Name: Supports Broker Services

+Provider Category:

+Agency

+Provider Type:

 Supports Brokerage Agency

+Provider Qualifications

+License (specify):

+(~r

 Supports Brokers must successfully complete a Supports Broker Certification Program provided by ODP or its designee every three years following their initial certification.
 Supports Brokers that were initially certified two years prior to the effective date of this waiver, must complete the Supports Broker Certification Program, on or before the end of the third year since the initial certification.
-Supports brokers who were initially certified three or more years prior to the effective date of this waiver must complete the Supports Broker Certification Program, on or before three or more years prior to the effective date of this waiver must complete the Supports Broker Certification Program, on or before July 1, 2023.
+Supports brokers who were initially certified three or more years prior to the effective date of this waiver must complete the Supports Broker Certification Program, on or before July 1, 2023.
 All certification, recertification, and decertification is governed by ODP's Supports Broker Certification Policy.

-Agencies must meet the following standards regardless of provider service location: 1.
-Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania.
+Agencies must meet the following standards regardless of provider service location:

-4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

-6. Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection.

-7. Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance.

-8. Have Workers' Compensation Insurance, in accordance with state law.

-9. Comply with Department standards related to provider qualifications.
+- 1. Have a waiver service location in Pennsylvania or a state contiguous to Pennsylvania. - 2.
+Have a signed ODP Provider Agreement on file with ODP. - 3.
+Complete standard ODP required orientation and training. - 4.
+New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
+Have Commercial General Liability Insurance. - 6.
+Have documentation that all vehicles used in the provision of the Supports Broker service have current State motor vehicle registration and inspection. - 7.
+Have documentation that all vehicles used in the provision of the Supports Broker service have automobile insurance. - 8.
+Have Workers' Compensation Insurance, in accordance with state law. - 9.
+Comply with Department standards related to provider qualifications.

-Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards: 1.
-Be at least 18 years of age.
+Staff working for or contracted with the agency as well as volunteers utilized in providing this service if they will spend any time alone with a participant must meet the following standards:

+- 1. Be at least 18 years of age.

-2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
+- 2. Have a Pennsylvania State Police criminal history record check prior to the date of hire.
 If the prospective employee is not a resident of the Commonwealth of Pennsylvania or has not been a resident of the Commonwealth of Pennsylvania for at least two years prior to the date of employment, a Federal Bureau of Investigation criminal history record check must be obtained prior to the date of hire.
 If a criminal history clearance and/or the criminal history record check identifies a criminal record, providers must make a case-by-case decision about whether to hire the person that includes consideration of the following factors:

+- •The nature of the crime;

 - •Facts surrounding the conviction;

 - •Time elapsed since the conviction;

 - •The evidence of the individual's rehabilitation; and

 - •The nature and requirements of the job.